 They are also great cooks and entertainers.

-Canoe Safaris has over 25 years experience on our rivers - we are passionate river paddlers and we enjoy sharing this passion, along with the best river and camping equipment with our customers.
+Canoe Safaris has over 30 years experience on the Whanganui and Rangitikei Rivers - we are passionate river paddlers and we enjoy sharing this passion, along with the best river and camping equipment with our customers.

 Yes that's his name!
 Phil started working here in 2013 after three years guiding in Canada and many more before that in Australia.
 He loves it so much that along with his partner Kirsty he has bought the company.
 You will see Phil guiding early and late season trips, driving the buses around and helping to organise and plan trips.
 If you stop by for a chat or to check in for a trip, Phil (and Kirsty) will make sure you have everything you need for a comfortable and fantastic experience on the Whanganui or Rangitikei rivers.

-Bruce the wonder dog is mostly a base worker, but is great at welcoming all new guests to the property and distracting them from what actually needs to be done.
-At only 15 weeks old and standing at 12 inches high he is still learning his swimming techniques and will be a great team member once his skills and training match his enthusiasm.
+Bruce & George are the wonderful brothers that roam the canoe safaris base from day to day.
+Their hobbies include sniffing, licking and sneaking off with other peoples food.
+They are both great at welcoming all new guests to the property and distracting them from what actually needs to be done.
+At only 4 years & 2 years old respectively, standing at 12 inches high they are still learning their swimming techniques and will be great team members once their skills and training match their enthusiasm.

 Having worked for 4 years as a whitewater canoe guide in Canada, Kenny is well versed in delivery and guiding groups for adventures on the water, and well equipped with Moving Water instructor, Swiftwater Rescue Technician and 80-hour Wilderness First Responder.
 Always happy to chat and provide his input on the conversation of the day, Kenny is very approachable, energetic and upbeat.
 He can always be found at base or on the river by following the sound of near perpetual melodic whistling.